 In our opinion, the restaurant is a great ‘upmarket’ version of the famous local dishes.
 We absolutely loved the Penyet starter, Ayam Lalapan and Kare Sari Laut for our mains.
 We were already full but couldn’t resist the deserts, the Balinese Banoffee and Ice cream sandwich were to die for!

-Still looking for the best places to eat in Canggu?
+Are you still looking for the best places to eat in Canggu?
 Check out our other blog posts:

 Ultimate Canggu Travel Guide: